fourstix/Elfos-SPI-Displays/README.md

   * *.asm - Assembly source files for library functions.
   * build.bat - Windows batch file to assemble and create the sh1106_oled graphics library.
 Replace [Your_Path] with the correct path information for your system.
   * clean.bat - Windows batch file to delete the sh1106_oled library and its associated files.
-* **/src/gfx/**  -- Source files for the Graphics OLED library.
-  * *.asm - Assembly source files for library functions.
-  * build.bat - Windows batch file to assemble and create the gfx_oled graphics library.
-Replace [Your_Path] with the correct path information for your system.
-  * clean.bat - Windows batch file to delete the gfx_oled library and its associated files.
 * **/bin/**  -- Binary files for SH1106 display programs.
 * **/lbr/**  -- Elf/OS library file with SH1106 OLED display programs.
   * sh1106_oled.lbr - Extract the program files with the Elf/OS command *lbr e sh1106_oled*